top of page

 Takeaways

-Athleet is a living project and undergoing constant iteration.
-Now that we have redesigned the primary function of the app, we have our next steps lined up.
+Now that we have redesigned the primary function of the app, we have our next steps lined up:

-• Circle back to our users: Since the scope of our design has changed, we need to get Athleet in front of people to update our user data and personas.
+• Circle back to our users: Since the scope of our design changed, we need to update our user data and personas.

-• Collaborate with more fitness community like trainers, instructors, and athletes to craft more exciting and effective quests and raids.
+• Collaborate with fitness community members to craft more exciting and effective quests and raids.

 REFLECTION